Visiting the Lavender Fields of Provence

 How to Get to Provence

-If you are arriving by bus - Ouibus routes arrive from all around the country - you will be dropped off right outside the walls of old town Avignon.
+If you are arriving by bus - Ouibus routes arrive from all around the country including the capital Paris - you will be dropped off right outside the walls of old town Avignon.
 A cheaper alternative to trains, you can also travel overnight alleviating the need to spend precious daylight hours on the road.
 From Avignon, regional trains can be caught at the local Central Station.
 If your next destination is further out or international, it's the TGV station you'll need which is a bus ride out of town.

 Where to Stay in Provence